Philosophy

 • Modern and Classical Languages

 The middle school language program is a four-year experience introducing students to the fundamentals of language acquisition and the linguistic elements of the target language.
-Fifth graders are introduced to the study of language and culture, spending one trimester each studying French, Mandarin and Spanish.
-All sixth graders take a full year of Latin and in grade 7, students begin a two-year journey in a language selected from our four offerings: French, Latin, Mandarin, or Spanish.
+Fifth graders are introduced to the study of language and culture with an exploration of French, Mandarin and Spanish.
+All sixth graders take a full year of Latin and in grade 7, students begin a two-year journey in a language selected from our four offerings: French, Latin, Mandarin or Spanish.

 Read More